krish5989/python-pdfs/README.md

 * [developer account] (https://developer.ilovepdf.com) to get a public key to use the API.
 * [Python 3.x.x]
 * [Requests] (http://it.python-requests.org/it/latest/)
-* create venv before installing package using requirement.txt `python3 -m venv pypdf`. venv name can be per your liking.
-Its always good practice to provide a meaningful name.
+* create virtual environment before installing package using requirement.txt `python3 -m venv <name of venv>`.

 ### Limitations: